Associate Dean, School of Liberal Arts & Sciences

 - Faculty Advisor, Circle K International (2011)

-- Project advisor to six students presenting posters at the Pacific Sociological Association meetings (2009): Oversaw student research and wrote proposal to receive travel grant from the College of Liberal Arts and Sciences to cover their travel costs
+- Project advisor to six students presenting posters at the Pacific Sociological Association meetings (2009); oversaw student research and wrote travel grant proposal for the School of Liberal Arts and Sciences to cover their travel costs

 - Faculty Advisor, Young Democrats (2008-2009)